-For our work, Lexical Computing CZ donated word lists with frequencies for Czech and Slovak from the TenTen family of corpora [6, 8].
+For our work, Lexical Computing CZ donated word lists with frequencies for Czech and Slovak from the TenTen family of corpora [7, 9].

-The Czech word list was cleaned up and extended as described by us [19, 18], using the Czech morphological analyzer majka.
-We used only words that occurred more than ten times in further processing.
+The Czech word list was cleaned up and extended as described by us [21, 19, 20], using the Czech morphological analyzer majka.
+In further processing, we used only words that appeared more than ten times.
 The final word list cs-all-cstenten.wls contained 606,494 words.

-For Slovak, we obtained 1,048,860 Slovak words with a frequency higher than ten from 2011 SkTenTen corpora [6].
+For Slovak, we obtained 1,048,860 Slovak words with a frequency higher than ten from 2011 SkTenTen corpora [7].
 We only used words with a frequency higher than thirty that comprised only of ISO Latin 2 characters, obtaining file sktenten.wls with 544,609 words.